qubic/core/doc/contracts_proposals.md

 If you need more than these features, go through the following steps anyway and continue reading the section about understanding the shareholder voting implementation.

-#### 1. Setup proposal storage
+#### 1. Setup proposal types and storage

-First, you need to add the proposal storage to your contract state.
+First, you need to add the proposal types and storage to your contract.
-You can easily do this using the QPI macro `DEFINE_SHAREHOLDER_PROPOSAL_STORAGE(numProposalSlots, assetName)`.
+Use the QPI macro `DEFINE_SHAREHOLDER_PROPOSAL_TYPES(numProposalSlots, assetName)` to define the required types, and declare the `proposals` field manually inside your `StateData`.
 With the yes/no shareholder proposals supported by this macro, each proposal slot occupies 22144 Bytes of state memory.
 The number of proposal slots limits how many proposals can be open for voting simultaneously.
 The `assetName` that you have to pass as the second argument is the `uint64` representation of your contract's 7-character asset name.